ray-project/ray/doc/source/data/glossary.rst

     Block format
         The way :term:`blocks <Block>` are represented.

-        :term:`Blocks` are represented as Arrow tables, pandas DataFrames, and Python lists.
+        Blocks are represented as Arrow tables, pandas DataFrames, and Python lists.
         To determine the block format, call :meth:`~ray.data.Dataset.dataset_format`.

     Data Shuffling